 Asbestos Trust: No

 Bankruptcy Status: Not bankrupt

-Ford, like many companies large and small of the era, was a staunch supporter of the U.S. effort at home to win World War I and World War II.
-During World War I, the company produced submarine chasers, tanks and cars.
-In World War II, it made 80 percent of all U.S. B-24 bomber planes.
+Ford, like many companies of the era, was a staunch supporter of the U.S. effort at home to win World War I and World War II.
+During WWI, the company produced submarine chasers, tanks and cars.
+In WWII, it made 80 percent of all U.S. B-24 bomber planes.

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.

 The majority of lawsuits filed against Ford involve the use of chrysotile asbestos in its brakes and clutches.
 Brake linings were reported by experts to contain 40 to 60 percent asbestos fibers.

 During brake replacement or repair, the linings are often ground and sanded.
 This procedure causes dust containing asbestos fibers to enter the air where it is easily swallowed or inhaled.

 In a landmark 1996 trial, Ford was ordered to pay more than $14 to the widows of two Baltimore mechanics who died of mesothelioma.

 A six-member jury in the Baltimore circuit court awarded $8 million to the widow of Keith K. Grewe Sr. and $6.3 million to the widow of Nollie P. Wood Sr. These cases are believed to be the first time Ford was found responsible for asbestos exposure in its brake linings.